vidishsirdesai/projects/README.md

 ### Network anomaly classification model
 Gradient boosting decision tree was found to be the best model.
 Therefore, the same is chosen to build the classification app.
 The model is trained and the trained model is serialized using "`pickle`".

-`pickle` is a Python package that is a powerful tool for serializing and deserializing a Python objects.
+`pickle` is a Python package that is a powerful tool for serializing and deserializing Python objects.

 Refer the following notebook where all of the above has been executed,
 - Notebook: [gbdt_classifier.ipynb](notebooks/gbdt_classifier.ipynb).

 ### Network anomaly classifier app
-1. Create a python file named, `network_attack_classifier.py`.
+1. Create a python file named, `network_anomaly_classifier_app.py`.
 2. The contents of the file can be viewed here: [network_attack_classifier.py](src/network_attack_classifier.py).
 3. To run the application,
     - `cd src`.
-    - `FLASK_APP=network_attack_classifier_app.py flask run`.
+    - `FLASK_APP=network_anomaly_classifier_app.py flask run`.
 4. To view the welcome page, goto, http://127.0.0.1:5000.
 5. To classify the anomaly type or the attack type, send a POST request to, http://127.0.0.1:5000/classify_attack_type.
-6. The POST request can be sent by running the following command in the terminal:
+6. The POST request can be sent by running the following command in a terminal window:
 ```
 curl -X POST -H 'Content-Type: application/json' -d '{"duration": 38044, "srcbytes": 1, "dstbytes": 0, "land": 0, "wrongfragment": 0, "urgent": 0, "hot": 0, "numfailedlogins": 0, "loggedin": 0, "numcompromised": 0, "rootshell": 0, "suattempted": 0, "numfilecreations": 0, "numshells": 0, "numaccessfiles": 0, "ishostlogin": 0, "count": 2, "srvcount": 2, "serrorrate": 0.0, "rerrorrate": 1.0, "samesrvrate": 1.0, "diffsrvrate": 0.0, "srvdiffhostrate": 0.0, "dsthostcount": 255, "dsthostsrvcount": 2, "dsthostdiffsrvrate": 0.5, "dsthostsamesrcportrate": 1.0, "dsthostsrvdiffhostrate": 0.0, "protocol": "tcp", "service": "Z39_50", "flag": "RSTR"}' http://127.0.0.1:5000/classify_attack_type
 ```